dandriskill/maca-challenge/README.md

 ## Where I Struggled
 * I have not worked extensively with the file system, so it was a learning experience when I had to switch from using Buffers to file paths when I realized it made more sense.
 Half of my codebase was set up for Buffers, and the other half was using the file system, so that was a painful, costly reversal.
-* I was really hoping to have more charts (there is data for it), but I've already spent 7 hours on this and wanted to make sure I had a functioning app.
+* I was really hoping to have more charts (there is data for it), but I've already spent about 7 hours on this and wanted to make sure I had a functioning app.
 Getting the frontend to behave can be much more costly on scope as well, especially when using lots of data to generate charts.
 The risk of weird bugs is high.
 * I spent too much time on features I thought I would have time for but ended up removing (file viewer, downloader, doughnut charts).

 # Instructions